Purton: Education

 Bradon Forest School is the area's secondary school.
 It was built in 1962 and caters for pupils from Purton parish, Lydiard Millicent, Cricklade, Ashton Keynes and West Swindon.
 The school is in the centre of the village, south of the High Street.

 On an adjacent site, St Mary's Church of England Primary School was opened in 2012, funded by the government's Primary Capital Programme and built on the site of the former junior school.
 Previously the school was split between two sites, with infants taught in the original Victorian building which opened in 1861 while juniors were in nearby buildings which opened in the early 1970s, along with the school's swimming pool.

 In the east of the parish, Ridgeway Farm CE Academy (a primary school) was built in 2016 to serve the newly developed housing area.

 Until 1978, Purton Stoke had its own primary school, on the Purton to Cricklade road, which opened in 1894 and at its peak had 100 pupils.
-However, numbers dropped continually from the 1930s when older pupils were educated in Purton, until there were only around 30 pupils left in the 1970s.
+However, numbers dropped continually from the 1930s when older pupils began to be educated in Purton, until there were only around 30 pupils left in the 1970s.
 The school closed in 1978.
 The building is now used by the Jubilee Gardens Project, a charity which provides education and training for adults with learning difficulties.

 Amenities

-Village amenities include several shops, a sub-post office, a library with a small museum above, two hair salons, public houses and restaurants, a GP's practice, dentist and veterinary surgery.
+Village amenities include several shops, a sub-post office, a farm shop, a cafe, a dairy farm stand selling milk, meat and other local produce, a library with a small museum above, one Hair salon, public houses and takeaways, a GP's practice, dentist and veterinary surgery.
 The village has grown such that its retailers are not all concentrated in one centre.
-A few shops are on the main road at the junction with Pavenhill, and a few are around the bend in the road near the village hall.
-A zero waste shop, operating within the pre-existing butchers, opened in August 2021.
+A few shops are on the main road at the junction with Pavenhill, called the Upper Square, and a few are around the bend in the road near the village hall called the Lower Square.